Okanagan Indian Band: Environmental problems

 Unexploded ordnance (UXO) has littered OKIB land at Madeline Lake and Goose Lake since the Boer War in 1906.
 Canadian soldiers were trained to fire "live mortars, grenades and other munitions, including white phosphorus".
 In 2014, over 70 years old live mortars were found; a clean up agreement specifies that beginning in 2015 ten band members will be trained to become UXO technicians.

 Recent history

 On February 22, 2010 the Okanagan Indian Band began blockading Tolko Industries Ltd.'s access to the Browns Creek watershed to protest logging.
 The blockade is supported by the Union of BC Indian Chiefs.

-In 2014 OKIB requested that the defunct Kelowna Pacific Railway be returned to the band.
+In 2014, OKIB requested that the defunct Kelowna Pacific Railway be returned to the band.

+White Rock Lake Wildfire: In the summer of 2021, the Okanagan Indian band was affected by the White Rock Lake wildfire which spanned 833 kilometers, losing 10 homes and one business.

+Komasket Arbor: In May 2022, the Okanagan Indian Band celebrate the reopening of their newly refurbished arbor located at Komasket park, replacing the original arbor built in the 1980's.

+First Annual Komasket Powwow - In June 2023, Okanagan Indian Band hosted the first annual Komasket Powwow in honor of twi Kel-Ta-Muka, the late Emery Robins Sr. who played an essential role in bringing powwows to the OKIB community in the 1980s.
+This was the first powwow held in the newly reconstructed arbor, and the first in the OKIB community in several years.

+In 2023, OKIB held a ground breaking ceremony for a new Cultural Immersion School underway. – nk̓maplqs iʔ snm̓am̓ay̓ʔtn iʔ k̓l sqilxʷtət.
+The immersion was founded in September of 2006, with the intent of cultivating a sense of cultural identity and language revitalization for generation to come.
+A brand new facility scheduled for completion for the 2025 school year.
+The new facility will be a positive place for students to learn their language, culture and traditions.
+A sense of pride for both the leadership and community.